 Note: The day comes when the earth will be a plain land and we will be gathered before our Lord in rows with our records.
 The guilty will be fearful for what are in their records and will see that nothing are left out of their records what they have committed in the worldly life.
 They will also realize that their Lord is not unjust with anyone.

-- And when we said to the angels, “Fall prostrate before Adam,” so they fell prostrate, except Satan.
-He became a jinn as he disobeyed the order of his Lord.
-Will you then choose him and his descendants as protectors other than Me, while they are enemies to you all?
-Miserable for the wicked is the substitute!(18:50).
-I did not make them witness the creation of the heavens and the earth, nor the creation of themselves.
-Nor do I take the misleaders as helpers (18:51).
+- And when we said to the angels, “Fall prostrate before Adam,” so they had prostrated except Iblis.
+He had been with the jinn as he had rebelled against his Lord’s command.
+Will you then choose him and his descendants as protectors other than Me, while they are enemies to you?
+It has been miserable is the exchange for the wicked 18:50).
+I have not made them to bear witness to the creation of the heavens and the earth, nor the creation of themselves, nor have I been One to take help of the misleaders (18:51).
 The day He will say, “Call upon My partners, those who you had claimed.”
 Then they will call on them, but they will not respond to them.
 And we will make between them a barrier (18:52).
 The guilty will see the Fire, and will realize that they will fall into it, and they will find no escape from it (18:53).